KianaMsqt/landing-page/README.md

 To use this Module, you can review the notes in each section.
 Checking HTML markup standard is recommended by using W3's online validator via: https://validator.w3.org/ .

+## Demo

+To see a live demo please visit: https://kianamsqt.github.io/module-1-challenge/ .
 ## Credits

 N/A